Skip to main content

 Do You Need a Slide-In or Freestanding Range, and What’s the Difference?

-You’ll find the control panel on either the front or top of a slide-in range.
+You’ll typically find the control panel on the front of a slide-in range.
 Meanwhile, freestanding ranges tend to have back-mounted controls.
 And, oftentimes, the burner controls are found on that same panel.

-If your current setup has the stove inside a countertop cutout or cabinet, you might consider replacing it with a freestanding or slide-in range.
-But that’s assuming it works with your dimensions.
+If your current kitchen setup has the stove within a countertop cutout or between cabinets, you could consider replacing it with either a slide-in or freestanding range, depending on what works with your dimensions.
 But if your range sits all by itself in the kitchen, or one of the sides is exposed, we’d recommend another freestanding model.

 Lindsay D. Mattison